Alex-Caian/Genre-from-lyrics-recognition/Capstone/Portfolio/ReadME.txt

 You are now in the report/portfolio section of the project.
 This contains all the code files.
 All credit to the authors.

 To navigate the code, it is recommended that you follow the suggested order (from file 1 - to file 7 - ), as certain works may sometimes reference previous ones.
-However, any file can be ran independently, as the data dependencies are all accounted for in the relevant subfolders (either Data or Pickles).
+However, any file may be run independently, as the data dependencies are all accounted for in the relevant subfolders (either Data or Pickles).

 Files 1 - 6 present all the work done towards establishing a functional ensemble of methods for the goal of predicting genres of songs using only their lyrics.